Masai Mara National Reserve

-The Masai Mara National Reserve is located in the Great Rift Valley in Kenya in mainly open grassland.
-It borders the Serengeti National Park and together they form Africa’s best known wonder – the annual great migration.
-They chose the name “Masai Mara” to honor the Maasai people.
+The Masai Mara National Reserve is located in the Great Rift Valley in Kenya and consists mainly of open grassland.
+It borders the Serengeti National Park and together they host Africa’s best known wonder – the annual great migration.
+The name Masai Mara was chosen in honor of the Maasai people.

 Meet the Maasai tribe in the Masai Mara

 The Maasai have been living in this area ever since they migrated here from the Nile Basin a long time ago.
 Mara means ‘spotted’ in Maa, the local Maasai language.
 It refers to the many short bushy trees you see dotted over de savannah plains when you drive through the park.
 To see how the Maasai tribe lives, you can visit one of their villages in the Masai Mara.

 The National Reserve is home to more than 95 animal species and over 400 species of birds.
 The wildlife is usually based on the escarpment of the reserve.
 Between August and mid October you can visit Masai Mara to see the great migration of wildebeests, zebras, gazelles, antelopes and impalas.
 By that time they have most likely crossed over from the Tanzania’s Serengeti National Park on the other side of the border.
 This annual wildebeest’s migration involves over 2.5 million animals.
 The animals are crossing the dangerous Mara River in herds of thousands of animals in order to find fresh grass on the other side.
 Crocodiles are already waiting in the waters.
 This is an exciting spectacle you shouldn’t miss!